Hereditary Diffuse Gastric Cancer (HDGC)

 Stomach Cancer CDH1 Screening

-Patients from HDGC families, as well as patients diagnosed with diffuse stomach cancer before age 40, are referred for genetic counseling and testing for CDH1 gene mutations.
-They should also be followed by a medical team.
+Patients from families with the HDGC gene, as well as patients diagnosed with diffuse stomach cancer before age 40, are referred for genetic counseling and testing for CDH1 gene mutations and should also be followed by a medical team.

-The current screening recommendations are upper endoscopy with biopsies on an annual basis.
+The current screening recommendations are upper endoscopy with biopsies each year.
 Because hereditary diffuse stomach cancer is nearly impossible to detect at an early stage, however, the recommended procedure to prevent stomach cancer is a total gastrectomy, or complete removal of the stomach.
 Although this procedure is complicated and commonly leads to weight loss, diarrhea, altered eating habits and vitamin deficiency, it is possibly the only method to prevent stomach cancer.